 A.4.13 We rely heavily on industry projections of future cash flows to determine the value of outstanding notified claims as well as future IBNR claims.
 Each insurer prepares a projection of cash flows associated with notified claims and a projection of their expected future cash flows for claims expected to be notified over the next five years.

 A.4.14 There is limited opportunity to independently review the industry projections noted above.
 This year we reviewed the historical actual payments data provided by the DHS and compared this to the industry projections.
-We also reviewed the pattern of individual claim estimates from year to year.
-This suggested that the industry’s estimates of future cash flows are considerably below the historical trend.
-To compensate for this, this year we have added a margin of 50 per cent to industry projections for the purposes of determining the liability in respect of notified claims and IBNR claims.
+This suggested that the industry’s estimates of future cash flows are broadly aligned with the historical trend.
+We have therefore used the industry projections without any margin.
+This is different to the previous review where we applied a 50% margin to industry projections.

 Proportion of Scheme claims paid by the HCCS

-A.4.15 Our model effectively assumes that 18.5 per cent of ROCS claims cost will be reimbursed by the HCCS.
-This has been revised downwards since last review to reflect the change in the HCCS threshold.
+A.4.15 Our model effectively assumes that 17 per cent of ROCS claims costs will be reimbursed by the HCCS, after the threshold change.
+This has been slightly revised downwards since last review in light of NCPD data.
 Our assumption is not dissimilar to most insurers.

 Economic assumptions – claims inflation & long term discount rate

 A.4.16 Medical indemnity claim costs tend to increase at a faster rate than general inflation.
 Claim payments were projected to increase in line with wage inflation plus superimposed claim cost inflation.

 - Wage inflation was assumed to be 4 per cent per annum.
 This is not inconsistent with general expectations of long term wage growth.